Reframing the 2020-2023 drought in East Africa (revised)

 II

-Current emergency management terminology about this or that “longer-term recovery” would be considerably problematized when the longer term is one drought unfolding into another drought and then again.
+Current emergency management terminology about this or that “longer-term recovery” would be considerably problematized when the longer term is one drought unfolding into another and then over again.
 Immediate emergency response would look considerably less proactive when embedded in a process of recurring response always before the next disaster

 III